 When family members move into nursing homes, we expect them to be treated with respect, given exceptional healthcare, and afforded a comfortable environment.

 However, understaffing, low pay, and substandard training all contribute to cases of nursing home abuse and neglect, betraying the trust we put in these nursing homes.

 Thousands of elderly Americans are abused each year in nursing homes and other facilities responsible for their care.
 Get the justice and compensation your loved one deserves.

 If you suspect that your loved one has been a victim of some form of nursing home abuse or neglect, it is important that you take immediate action.

-Many of the nursing home employees are often underpaid, overworked and unfortunately poorly trained.
+Many nursing home employees are underpaid, overworked, and unfortunately, poorly trained.
 Neglect and abuse may occur when an elderly person does not receive the proper level of care he or she requires.
-Should a nursing home fail to provide the proper care that they have promised, a resident can often suffer from physical and/or psychological harm.
-It is important that you are aware of potential signs that your loved one has been harmed in order to prevent or stop it before your loved one suffers from needless harm.
+Should a nursing home fail to provide the promised care, a resident can suffer from physical and/or psychological harm.
+It is important that you are aware of potential signs that your loved one has been harmed in order to prevent or stop it.

 Knowing the warning signs of abuse can save your loved one from wrongful death or unnecessary harm.

 If you suspect a nursing home is not providing the level of care that they promised, contact the New York State Department of Health at 1-888-201-4563 or www.health.ny.gov/facilities/nursing/complaints.htm.

 If you suspect nursing home neglect or your family member is unable to speak out, there are several signs you can look for:

 Open wounds, cuts, bruises, or welts